Posted Mar 5, 2020 9:09 pm PST

-“When we talk to our site partners, so the neighborhood houses or the churches where we create these pop up food hubs during the week, the general consensus is that people are staying away because of fears around coronavirus.”
+“When we talk to our site partners, so the neighbourhood houses or the churches where we create these pop-up food hubs during the week, the general consensus is that people are staying away because of fears around coronavirus.”

 The organization assists 8,500 people per week and Boulter says the drop-off in clients has been more noticeable at locations that primarily serve seniors and single people.

-“I think what what we’re all hearing is that–in general–people are overreacting to the current threat.
+“I think what we’re all hearing is that – in general – people are overreacting to the current threat.
 We would certainly encourage people to come if they need food,” she says.
 “We’re certainly not cautioning people to stay away.”